Last updated: 4th October, 2023

 Peter Hurford’s article “Productivity 101 for Beginners” is a good starting point for thinking about productivity.
 His article “How to Be Productive” provides a more in-depth look at particular methods.

-Improve Decision Making and Reducing Cognitive Biases
+a.
+Tools: Improve Decision Making and Reducing Cognitive Biases

 Lynette Bye is a Productivity Coach for people in the EA community.
 She writes about productivity and interviews EAs on their productivity techniques on her blog.
 For a brief overview of her work see her Planning Productivity EAG Talk and her 28 quick productivity tips.